 Cisplatin causes toxicity in the cochlea (ototoxicity) through intrinsic and extrinsic pathways [13].
 This is also consistent with the findings of Kishimoto-Urata et al. [14], who demonstrated that cisplatin elicits oxidative stress within the mitochondria through the intrinsic pathway.
-Cisplatin not only makes more ROS but also stops the cochlea's antioxidant enzymes from expressing their mRNA.
+Cisplatin not only makes more ROS but also stops the expression of cochlear antioxidant enzymes.
 Endogenous antioxidants (SOD, CAT, GPx, and GSH-ST) are made by the body to protect itself from oxidative stress [11].